mad-lab-fau/fau_colors/README.md

 ## Download the colors

-If you just need the colors outside Python, you can download a GIMP colormap with all colors (see image below) from [here](https://github.com/mad-lab-fau/fau_colors/tree/main/color_palettes).
+If you just need the colors outside Python, you can download a GIMP colorpalette with all colors (see image below) from [here](https://github.com/mad-lab-fau/fau_colors/tree/main/color_palettes).
 This file can be imported into GIMP or Inkscape.